Skip to main content

 Other Sources

-a All foods listed are assumed to be in nutrient-dense forms; lean or low-fat and prepared with minimal added sugars, saturated fat, or sodium.
+a All foods listed are assumed to be in nutrient-dense forms: lean or low-fat and prepared with minimal or no added sugars, saturated fat, or sodium.

 b Some fortified foods and beverages are included.
 Other fortified options may exist on the market, but not all fortified foods are nutrient-dense.
 For example, some foods with added sugars may be fortified and would not be examples in the lists provided here.